ofhope/tilebasedworlds/docs/00-crash-course-js.md

 }
 ```

-Now lets look at the next tool to organise stuff.
+Now let's look at the next tool to organise stuff.
 The Array

 ### The Array

 So arrays are very similar in that they wrap other values.
-But now instead of using the curly bracket `{}` the use square brackets `[]`.
-Oh and they don't have properties... you could say their values are nameless.
-So lets look at converting one of our people objects into an array
+But now instead of using the curly bracket `{}` they use square brackets `[]`.
+Oh, and they don't have properties... you could say their values are nameless.
+So let's look at converting one of our people objects into an array

 ```js
 const Person = [